timkoopmans/gridinit-jmeter/README.md

   visit 'Google Search', 'http://altentee.com'
 ```

-This method makes a single request and takes three parameters: the label, the URL and an optional parameters hash.
+This method makes a single request and takes 3 parameters: the label, the URL and an optional parameters hash.

 ```ruby
 visit 'Google Search', 'http://altentee.com'